Our 2025 grant cycle opened at 9am on Monday, April 7th and will close at midnight on Monday, May 12th.

 Since its founding in 2014, the Foundation has given nearly $2 million through 160+ grants to 80+ organizations and institutions, nationwide.
 Our grant recipients are not geographically restricted, though many operate in California.
 All of our recipients have tax-exempt 501(c)(3) status as nonprofit organizations as defined by the Internal Revenue Service.

 Our grant cycles take place every year between March and June.
-We fund small creative organizations of all types across the United States, awarding 20-40 grants annually in 20+ disciplines, including a 3-year Covid-19 Relief initiative.
+We fund small (organizational budgets of less than $1.5 million) creative organizations of all types across the United States, awarding 20-30 grants annually in 20+ disciplines, including a 3-year Covid-19 Relief initiative.

 We do not focus on specific funding areas but take a more holistic philanthropic approach that considers the totality of an organization’s work, ethos, history, and community engagement, rather than just what’s described in your proposal.